rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 of that, a hierarchy's root set is the largest set (i.e. in terms of number of elements) in P.

 That is because (1) V is the union of all sets in P (i.e. V := E(P)), and (2) any other set (s in P) is a strict subset to the root set (r in P).

 **CLARIFICATION**
-Two distinct hierarchies are disjoint, if their root sets are disjoint.
+Two hierarchy instances are disjoint, if their root sets are disjoint.
+(The focus here is on two hierarchy entities, i.e. two separate setups).

 Note that, if root set `r1` is disjoint to `r2`, then any subset `s1` of `r1` is disjoint to any subset `s2` of `r2`.